dok-net/RF100/README.md

 105mm, 110mm and 110mm in x/y/z dimensions, respectively.
 If you own the
 RF100 v2, the only update in the stock firmware sources published by Conrad actually is just this print space declaration, 120mm cubed for that printer.
+After flashing new firmware to your printer, please reset the EEPROM to defaults via the appropriate menu item under `Control`.

 ### Downloading pre-built firmware file to your RF100
 In the menu bar, locate the `Settings` drop-down menu, select `Printer`,